 where M is the mass within radius r, G is Newton’s universal Gravitational constant, and V is the rotation velocity.

-★ Stability of galaxies: Gravitational force plays an important role in the stability of our universe.
-Our universe consists of thousands of galaxies in which we can see billions of stars, asteroids, numerous planets, and many more else.
-The way our universe functions is adorable like the rotation of planets around the sun, rotation of the moon around the planet, etc. These phenomena drive the astronomical changes.
+★ Stability of galaxies: Gravitational force plays a vital role in the stability of our universe.
+Our universe is comprised of billions of galaxies.
+Galaxies may contain trillions of stars, asteroids, numerous planets, and many more else.
+The way our universe functions is quite flawless like the rotation of planets around the sun, rotation of the moon around the planet, etc. These phenomena drive the astronomical changes.
 The solar system is not just an ordinary part of the milky way galaxy but is the quintessential part serving as the home for the human race since the beginning.
 What if the Earth is no longer accompanied by regular astronomical changes; day/night cycle, seasons, etc.

-Even if we add up the gravitational impacts of stars, galaxies, dust, planets, etc, then it seems like they have some kind of mysterious Gravity.
+Although we add up the magnitude of gravitational impacts of stars, galaxies, dust, planets, etc, then it seems like they have some kind of mysterious Gravity.
 All the baryonic masses that we see in our universe are insufficient to produce gravitational binding energy that could bind and hold all the stars, galaxies, and planets and dust together.

-It is only possible if galaxies consist of five to six times more mass than we can observe, meaning that galaxy, stars, planets would scatter/fly away in such poor gravitational binding energy as suggested by visible bodies.
+It is only possible if galaxies consist of five to six times more mass than we can observe, meaning that galaxy, stars, planets would scatter/fly away in space with such poor gravitational binding energy suggested by visible bodies.

 Dark energy is even more mysterious and strange than dark matter.
 Anciently, Physicists had assumed that the attractive force of gravity would slow down or even retract and collapse in on itself at some point over time.
 When scientists tried to measure the rate of deceleration, they found that not only everything moving apart from each other, but the universe expansion also seems to be accelerating.

-Scientists now think that the accelerated expansion of the universe is driven by the kind of repulsive force generated by quantum fluctuations ( in otherwise empty space ).
-Empty space doesn’t mean there is no kind of energy.
-Not only this, the force even getting stronger by time.
+Scientists now think that the accelerated expansion of the universe is driven by the kind of repulsive force generated by quantum fluctuations (in otherwise empty space).
+Empty space doesn’t mean there is no any kind of energies.
+Not only this, the force even getting stronger over time.
 Therefore, Scientists called this mysterious force ‘Dark energy’.
 Scientists have still not much clue about what dark energy is.
-According to one approach, dark energy is a fifth type of fundamental force ( electromagnetic force, gravitational force, Nuclear force ) called quintessence, which fills the universe like a fluid.
+According to one approach, dark energy is a fifth type of fundamental force (electromagnetic force, gravitational force, Nuclear force) called quintessence, which fills the universe like a fluid.